Yecats/Yecats.github.io/_posts/2019-10-19-Listen-for-the-Input-System-Action-events-via-CSharp.md

 1. Understand the different Input System Action callbacks and how to hook them up via C#

 ## Prerequisites
 This is a continuation of the [How to make a configurable camera with the new Input System]({{site.baseurl}}/2019/10/17/How-to-make-a-configurable-camera-with-the-new-Input-System.html) tutorial, which covers fundamental knowledge of the Input System.
-While not recommended (unless you are already familiar with the Input System) you can skip tutorial by cloning the starterProject in this section of the repository.
+While not recommended (unless you are already familiar with the Input System) you can skip tutorial by cloning the **starterProject** in the repository.

 ## Previous Tutorials in this Series
 1. Part 1: [How to make a configurable camera with the new Input System]({{site.baseurl}}/2019/10/17/How-to-make-a-configurable-camera-with-the-new-Input-System.html)